minvws/nl-covid19-notification-app-website/README.content-translations.md

 ## Content formatting

 Take a look at this [example content page](https://minvws.github.io/nl-covid19-notification-app-website/en/example-content-page) ([source in markdown](./example-content-page.md)) which displays all possible content formatting options.
-These display options are also available in: statement, question
+These display options are also available in: highlighted-faq, question

 ## Translation